 But at its competitor Lowe’s, which specializes in decoration, the mood is quite different, with a “solid” third quarter and no expected sign of slowing down.
 “We are not seeing anything resembling a downturn in purchases,” said its managing director, Marvin Ellison.

-In the streets of New York, the crowd of buyers was in any case more compact than a year ago, assures Marvin Thomas, after buying a cap on sale.
+In the streets of New York, the crowd of buyers was in any case more compact than a year ago, assures Marvin Thomas, following buying a cap on sale.
 Inflation is “a big problem, he says, I’m not going to deny that it affects me but we have to deal with it”.

 John BIERS/AFP

-A day of massive promotions in stores and on the internet, Black Friday started Friday in the United States under the gaze of traders who hope that consumers will be there, despite persistent inflation and concerns about the economic outlook.
+A day of massive promotions in stores and on the internet, Black Friday started Friday in the United States under the gaze of traders who hope that consumers will be there, despite persistent inflation and concerns regarding the economic outlook.
 At Macy’s, buyers are there, braving the cold that has fallen on the city to stroll…